Hengyu/DiscreteSlider/README.md

 ### Customization

-Customization of a slider is not a big deal. **DiscreteSlider** provides three protocols that is used to represent the components of a slider: `SliderTrack`, `SliderTick`, `SliderHandle` and `SliderLabel`.
+Customization of a slider is not a big deal. **DiscreteSlider** provides three protocols that is used to represent the components of a slider: `SliderTrackType`, `SliderTickType`, `SliderHandleType` and `SliderLabelType`.
 By implementing each of the protocol you will be able to build your custom slider.

 Some examples of what you can achieve by customizing slider: